How Do We Heal Nerves?

 First, we need to be clear about something, if a nerve is severed, we aren’t going to be able to grow it back.
 Science some day may be able to, but not yet.
 Nerves that are damaged can be healed today!

 In neuropathy, nerves are damaged because they aren’t receiving the proper blood flow.
 The vessels that feed the nerves are slowly dying off.
 Below is the progression from a normal nerve to one that has been severely damaged by the lack of blood.

 The typical treatment for neuropathy are medications that work to dull the symptoms, they don’t increase blood flow.
 Can you understand why they aren’t helpful in the long term and eventually fail?
 The only way to improve the nerves is to increase blood flow.

 There are 3 parts to our treatment of neuropathy:

-The nerve on the left Is a nerve with no blood vessels and the nerve on the right has been treated with low level light therapy and shows a spier web of new blood vessels.
+The nerve on the left is a nerve with no blood vessels and the nerve on the right has been treated with low level light therapy and shows a spider web of new blood vessels.
 Just like a plant that is slowly dying, give it water and nutrients and it will come back to life.

 2. The next is neuromodulation.
 Your nerves have been misfiring and sending the wrong messages to your brain.
-What this process does is “reprogram” the nerves to send the correct message to your brain so you don’t keep suffering for burning, tingling and other symptoms while your nerves heal.
+What this process does is “reprogram” the nerves to send the correct message to your brain so you don’t keep suffering from burning, tingling, and other symptoms while your nerves heal.

 4. In office protocols.
-Yes, we only said 3 steps but for some patients in needs of more care we also have office visits that will work to decrease pain, improve balance, mobility and allow them to get moving faster.
+Yes, we only said 3 steps, but for some patients in need of more care, we also have office visits that will work to decrease pain, improve balance, and mobility, and allow them to get moving faster.

-The biggest problem we see with neuropathy patients is that they wait to long and the damage has gone to far.
+The biggest problem we see with neuropathy patients is they wait too long and the damage has gone too far.
 Don’t suffer any longer, make an appointment today to see if we can help.